Bioconductor/hubsingest/README.md

 4. Click "Run workflow"

 The scan results will be displayed directly in the GitHub Actions workflow log, clearly marked between separator lines for easy viewing.

+1. Click on the Job
+2. Expand "Run virus scan"
+3. Find and investigate "Virus Scan Report"

 #### RStudio Environment